jfisherdev/wf-ejb-multi-server/README.md

 that does not go to the remote server and instead stays local, which doesn't error like in the other case but differs from what one likely expects.

 This has been observed on WildFly 22.0.1.Final as well as WildFly 26.1.0.Final.
+The error that occurs with the v1 endpoint does NOT appear to occur when anonymous authentication is used, at least as tested on 22.0.1.Final at the time of writing this.

 # Motivation